Skip to main content

 5. Destructive Digging

 Like chewing, digging is a natural behavior for many breeds of dogs, especially those originally bred to hunt small prey like rodents.
-But not all dogs will dig up your yard based on their hunting instincts.
-Other causes of digging include:12
+Other causes of digging include:

-• Being kept outside in very warm temperatures.
-In these cases, your dog will try to dig a hole to escape the heat.
+• Being kept outside in very warm temperatures (Your dog may try to dig a hole to escape the heat.)

-• Boredom, because your dog has nothing better to do
+• Boredom (Your dog has nothing better to do.)

-• Separation anxiety, where your dog is trying to escape your yard and get to you
+• Separation anxiety.
+(Your dog is trying to escape your yard and get to you.)

-You can do several things to combat your dog's destructive digging based on the cause of the digging, including:12
+You can do several things to combat your dog’s destructive digging based on the cause of the digging:5

 • Give your dog a designated digging space in your yard filled with soft dirt or sand near dog-safe plants to indulge their instinct to dig.
 Bury toys and treats in this area so your dog is more apt to dig there.